Event Recaps

 Celebrate Juneteenth

-Winners of the competition will be announced in two categories: middle school and high school.
-Cash prizes will be awarded to first, second, and third place winners in each category.
-Students who placed will have the opportunity to read their poems.
+Winners of the competition were announced in two categories: middle school and high school.
+Cash prizes were awarded to first, second, and third place winners in each category.
+Students who placed had the opportunity to read their poems.

 Judges for the competition are Dr. Mona Lisa Saloy, current Poet Laureate of Louisiana, Darrell Bourque, Poet Laureate of Louisiana, 2007-2011, and John Warner Smith, Louisiana Poet Laureate, 2019-2021.